INSTM Bulletin is indexed and abstracted in :

 List keywords for the work presented, separated by semicolon.
 Keywords should be different from these used in the title.
 The required number of keywords 3–7 using British or American spelling and avoiding general and plural terms.
 Where relevant these should include the main species concerned / the geographical area.

 The text should be written correctly (style, synthesis, punctuation), brief, carefully edited and signed by all authors.
-Use this Article Template (link to be added) which details the sections that can be used in a manuscript (Articles).
+Use this Article Template which details the sections that can be used in a manuscript (Articles).
 Sections that are not mandatory are listed as such.
 Review papers and other article types have a more flexible structure.

 The Introduction must place the focus of the manuscript into a broader context.
 Classically, an introduction raises interesting scientific questions elaborated from the review of the current knowledge.